sulmar/polish-validators/README.md

 # Description
-Library for validation of Polish NIP, PESEL, REGON.
+Library for validation of Polish NIP, PESEL, REGON for C# (.NET Standard)

 # Installation